José María Alvira: Life and work

-His works in the Royal Theatre of Spain are many: Hansel and Gretel, El oro del Rin, Loreley (1916), Luisa (1919), Mona Lisa (1923), Yolanda (1923), Jardín de Oriente, La novia vendida (1924), La virgen de mayo (1925).
-These activities of the Aragonese teacher not only hinder his work as a composer, as will be seen later in his list of works but allowed him to undertake a tough business whose realization was his most beloved desire: to widen the scopes and possibilities of the Spanish lyrical scene with the translation and adaptation of famous works.
-His great knowledge of the demands and difficulties of vocalization, his vast culture and the perfect command of several languages, came together in Alvira for this attempt, to carry it out, and paid off for the excellent versions he made and remained unpublished, of The Barber of Seville, Carmen, Tosca, La traviata, Prince Igor, La Africana, The Master Singers of Nürnberg y Rigoletto.
+His works in the Royal Theatre of Spain include: Hansel and Gretel, El oro del Rin, Loreley (1916), Luisa (1919), Mona Lisa (1923), Yolanda (1923), Jardín de Oriente, La novia vendida (1924), La virgen de mayo (1925).
+These activities allowed him to undertake a business whose realization was his desire: to widen the scopes and possibilities of the Spanish lyrical scene with the translation and adaptation of famous works.
+His knowledge of the demands and difficulties of vocalization, his culture and the command of several languages, came together in Alvira for this attempt, to carry it out, and paid off for the versions he made and remained unpublished, of The Barber of Seville, Carmen, Tosca, La traviata, Prince Igor, La Africana, The Master Singers of Nürnberg y Rigoletto.

 He married Aurelia Sánchez-Bueno in 1909, with whom he had two children.
 His niece was the well-known actress Carmen Sánchez and Videgain family.
 His daughter Mary Carmen Alvira was a famous master of arp of musician in the Spanish international orchestra, and she played in the orchestra of the Royal Teatro de la Zarzuela for many years.

 He died in Madrid on 31 July 1938, aged 74.